Ita Maximowna: Life and career

 Born Margarita Maximowna Schnakenburg in Pskov in northwestern Russia, she was the daughter of dentists Elisabeth Natalie Ernestine Schnakenburg, née von Roth (1878–1966), and her husband Max Karl Heinrich Schnakenburg (1875–1919).
 Her older brother was Heinrich Ludwig Nicolai Schnakenburg.
 Her father died in 1919 of tuberculosis.
 Then, during the unrest after the 1917 October Revolution, the family fled to relatives in Davos, Switzerland.
-In 1920, they moved to Germany, where her brother became an apprentice of 's Technikum für Buchdrucker in Leipzig, while she moved to Berlin with her mother.
+In 1920, they moved to Germany, where her brother became an apprentice of Heinrich Julius Mäser's Technikum für Buchdrucker (vocational college for book printers) in Leipzig, while she moved to Berlin with her mother.

 In 1920, she moved to Paris as a teacher of Russian.
 There she met the graphic designer and stage designer Marie Laurencin, with whom she studied for several years.
-From 1925, she studied further with the painter Erwin Freytag (1901–1940) and Johannes Boehland at the Akademie der Künste in Berlin.
+From 1925, she studied further with the painter Erwin Freytag (1901–1940) and Johannes Boehland at the Prussian Academy of Arts in Berlin.
 In the early 1930s, she married Carl Fredrik Baumann, a former director of the Maizena company in Hamburg.
 She designed packaging of the company's products and advertising.
 She also illustrated books.

 In 1945, she met her future partner Karlheinz Martin, who was instrumental in reestablishing theatre in Berlin after the war.
-As general manager of the Hebbel Theatre, he opened the field of stage and costume design for her.
-Under her shortened name, she worked for many years for the Hebbel Theater, Renaissance-Theater, Schiller Theater and Schlosspark Theater.
+As general manager of the Hebbel-Theater, he opened the field of stage and costume design for her.
+Under her shortened name, she worked for many years for the Hebbel-Theater, Renaissance-Theater, Schiller Theater and Schlosspark Theater.
 She was invited to the U.S. where she learned new techniques in three months, and returned to be a specialist for American plays.
 She also worked internationally for opera houses in London, Paris, Milan, Vancouver, Buenos Aires and New York City.
 She collaborated with directors including O. E. Hasse, Karl-Heinz Stroux and especially Günther Rennert, and conductors such as Leo Blech and Herbert von Karajan.
 She often worked with her assistant and friend Martin Rupprecht.

 In the 1960s and 1970s, she also created film sets, such as Die Spieler and Die Nacht in Zaandam by Ludwig Berger, Der Revisor by Gustav Rudolf Sellner, and Die seltsamen Abenteuer des geheimen Kanzleisekretärs Tusmann by Helmut Käutner.
 At the end of her career, she turned to painting again.

 Ita Maximowna died on 8 April 1988 in Berlin.
 She is buried with her partner in an honorary grave on the Friedhof Heerstraße in Berlin-Westend.

 Her artistic legacy is kept in the Ita-Maximowna-Archiv of the Archiv für Darstellende Kunst of the Akademie der Künste in Berlin.